gasawase/BookHarbour/README.md

 ----TODO----

 HIGH PRIORITY:
-- have the description show how it was supposed to in html
 - loading pop up for when the books are loading in
 - save position that reader was last at in the book